 When it comes to the types of business contracts that every entrepreneur needs, one of the most easily overlooked is a Confidentiality Agreement (also known as NDA).

-A non-disclosure agreement, or NDA, is a legal contract between two or more parties that outlines confidential information that will not be shared with any third-party individuals or businesses.
+A non-disclosure agreement, or NDA, is a written agreement between two or more parties that outlines confidential information that will not be shared with any third-party individuals or businesses.

 There are a few key reasons why entrepreneurs should consider using a non-disclosure agreement:

-Learn all about NDA’s in this blog post.
+Learn all about a nondisclosure agreement in this blog post.

 If you have no idea how to put together a proper NDA agreement then grab my template here or purchase my VIP legal bundle here that includes this business contract template along with 15 other essential legal documents you’ll need.